 Witnessing abuse should be viewed as a potential risk factor rather than conclusive evidence of child maltreatment.

 In a similar study, O’Keefe (1995) also found significant differences between non-abused child witnesses and abused child witnesses.
 In comparison to non-abused witnesses, abused witnesses are more likely to exhibit more aggressive behaviors.
-Abused witnesses perceive the quality of father-child relationship as more negative and are more likely to live in families where there is a greater frequency and severity of marital violence and less marital satisfaction.
+Abused witnesses perceive the quality of the father-child relationship as more negative and are more likely to live in families where there are a greater frequency and severity of marital violence and less marital satisfaction.

 Child Victims of Neglect Due to Domestic Violence

 Given the consequences of domestic violence for children, many professionals in the field are grappling with whether or not exposure to domestic violence is itself a form of child maltreatment.
 Research in this area initially focused on the documentation of the co-occurrence of domestic violence and child maltreatment.
 Subsequently, the focus of research shifted to the effects on children of witnessing domestic violence.
-Recently, some researchers have drawn the conclusion that exposure to domestic violence is in fact a form of child abuse (Rossman and Rosenberg, 1997).
+Recently, some researchers have concluded that exposure to domestic violence is in fact a form of child abuse (Rossman and Rosenberg, 1997).

 Thus, while witnessing abuse may at times rise to the level of psychological abuse of the child, for many children in such circumstances, this is not the case.
 Many battered women do attend to the psychological needs of their children.
 Witnessing abuse should be viewed as a potential risk factor rather than conclusive evidence of child maltreatment (Schechter and Edleson, draft due 1999).